uio-bmi/ligo/docs_source/quickstart/repertoire_level_simulation.rst

           model_path: null
           type: OLGA

 Finally, we define the technical parameters of the simulation in the **instructions** section.
-You can read more about the yaml file parameters in :doc:`specification`.
+You can read more about the yaml file parameters in :ref:`YAML specification`.

 .. code-block:: yaml